bitburner-official/bitburner-src/markdown/bitburner.go.getboardstate.md

 ## Go.getBoardState() method

 Retrieves a simplified version of the board state.
-"X" represents black pieces, "O" white, and "." empty points.
+"X" represents black pieces, "O" white, and "." empty points. "\#" are dead nodes that are not part of the subnet.
+(They are not territory nor open nodes.)

 For example, a 5x5 board might look like this: